 The collection spans a 4,000-year period, from Antiquity to the present, and covers a wide range of techniques and all the geographical areas of the world.
 The history of Lyon's silk industry is particularly well represented in the collection.
-The Musée des Arts Décoratifs holds works in many different fields: furniture, majolica, drawings, jewelry, painting, sculpture etc.
+The Musée des Arts Décoratifs holds works in many different fields: furniture, majolica, drawings, jewelry, painting, sculpture, etc.

 The part of the Presqu’île, south of Gare de Lyon-Perrache, has no much interest to the tourist, except a modern Shopping Mall (Pôle de Commerces et de Loisirs de Confluence) and the Confluence Museum (Musée des Confluences) located at the very tip where the two rivers meet, known as La confluence.

-If the weather is good, take a long on the left bank of Saone River: start from the shopping mall and walk all the way to the confluence point.
-This walk offers beautiful views of the hills across the river and some beautiful examples of modern architecture (for example, the Euronews building with its external metal grid in vivid green color).
+If the weather is good, take a long walk on the left bank of Saone River: start from the shopping mall and walk all the way to the confluence point.
+This walk offers beautiful views of the hills across the river and beautiful examples of modern architecture (for example, the Euronews building with its external metal grid in vivid green color).

 Musée des Confluences

-What really pissed me off when we visited, is that this huge building has only one entrance available to the public.
-So, if you happen to find yourself at the southern end of it, you need to walk and climb stairs to discover after half an hour that you have to go around the building at the front entrance to enter the building…and this is not all…after that you have to face the security people, who may not understand why you need to use the elevator (and not climb again the big staircase at the front), even though you are not carried around in a stretcher!
+What really pissed me off when we visited is that this huge building has only one entrance available to the public.
+So, if you happen to find yourself at the southern end of it, you need to walk and climb stairs to discover after half an hour that you have to go around the building at the front entrance to enter the building…and this is not all…after that, you have to face the security people, who may not understand why you need to use the elevator (and not climb the big staircase again at the front), even though you are not carried around in a stretcher!

 La Halle Tony Garnier

-If you do not feel tired, walk over the bridge and in some meters, you will encounter the "La Halle Tony Garnier".
+If you do not feel tired, walk over the bridge, and in some meters, you will encounter the "La Halle Tony Garnier".
 This market building, designed by Tony Garnier, was built at the beginning of the 20th century to function as the livestock market.
-It inaugurated in 1928, and today this huge building is used for exhibitions and concerts.
+It was inaugurated in 1928, and today this huge building is used for exhibitions and concerts.